-- Simon says – the teacher (or confident student) demonstrates rhythms to the class, who copy them back, as long as each sequence begins with the special "Simon says" rhythm.
-First, decide on your "Simon says" rhythm (e.g. tap-ping stomp - this is the most obvious as it sounds like the words, but it could be any short combination of rhythms).
-If the teacher (or confident student) demonstrates a sequence that does not have the "Simon says" rhythm, any children who copy this are out of the game.
-When children get good at this, change the game so the "Simon says" rhythm has to be at the end, rather than the beginning of the sequence.
+- Simon says – the teacher (or a confident pupil) demonstrates rhythms to the class, who copy them back, as long as each sequence begins with the special “Simon says” rhythm.
+First, decide on your “Simon says” rhythm (e.g. tap chest, stomp – this is the most obvious as it sounds like the words, but it could be any short combination of rhythms).
+If the teacher (or confident pupil) demonstrates a sequence that does not have the “Simon says” rhythm, any children who copy this are out of the game.
+When children get good at this, change the game so the “Simon says” rhythm has to be at the end, rather than the beginning of the sequence.

 3. Introduce new rhythms e.g. dotted notes.
 What action could you use for these?

 Did you use the flashcards with your children?
 We would love to hear how you got on, or if you have any other ideas you’d like to share.
 Contact us at [email protected]